Girls' Last Tour

-A 12-episode anime television adaptation produced by White Fox, mainly covering the manga's first four volumes, aired in Japan from October to December 2017.

-In 2019, Girls' Last Tour won the 50th Seiun Award for Best Comic category.
+A 12-episode anime television adaptation produced by White Fox aired in Japan from October to December 2017, mainly covering the manga's first four volumes.
+In 2019, Girls' Last Tour won the 50th Seiun Award in the Best Comic category.

 Plot

-The series follows two girls, Yuuri and Chito, as they navigate the ruins of civilization after an unknown apocalypse.
-As they travel in their Kettenkrad, they seek food and supplies while surviving day-to-day, sometimes encountering other survivors during their journey.
+The series follows two girls, Yuuri and Chito, as they navigate the ruins of civilization after a major conflict leaves the world in a desolate post-apocalyptic winter.
+They travel in their Kettenkrad motorcycle and seek food and supplies while surviving day-to-day, sometimes encountering other survivors during their journey.